Charlie Brumfield: Professional Sports Career

-Brumfield plays occasional exhibition matches with reigning open singles champions including Kelly Gelhaus, Chris Crowther, and Aaron Embry.
-Steve Keeley described Brumfield as the second best paddleball player of all time (behind Keeley himself).
-Brumfield is also a member of the NPA Board of Directors, and is the founder of Paddleball Nation, a group of paddleball players in Southern California.
+Brumfield played occasional exhibition matches with reigning open singles champions including Kelly Gelhaus, Chris Crowther, and Aaron Embry well into his 60s.
+Steve Keeley described Brumfield as the second best paddleball player of all time (behind Keeley himself), although most followers of paddleball would put Brumfield first.
+Brumfield was also a member of the NPA Board of Directors for many years, and was the founder of Paddleball Nation, a group of paddleball players in Southern California.
 Members of Paddleball Nation have won more than half of the paddleball national championships since its inception in 2003.
 The dominance of Paddleball Nation in national competition was the subject of the lead story, entitled "Racquetball and Brum get credit for success of Paddleball Nation", in the NPA's Fall 2009 newsletter.